jsoung/prefect-gcp/README.md

 # Prefect-GCP

-This is a prototype project that integrates [Apache Beam](https://beam.apache.org/get-started/quickstart/python/) with [Prefect](https://docs.prefect.io/v3/get-started) on [Google Cloud](https://console.cloud.google.com/).
-The project is designed to serve as a foundation for building data processing pipelines using modern orchestration and data processing tools.
+This is an experiment to develop a project with reasonable complexity using [GitHub Copilot](https://github.com/features/copilot).
+The models used are GPT-4o and Claude Sonnet 4 (refer to the Copilot [AI model comparison](https://docs.github.com/en/copilot/reference/ai-models/model-comparison)).
+This project serves as a template for integrating [Apache Beam](https://beam.apache.org/get-started/quickstart/python/) with [Prefect](https://docs.prefect.io/v3/get-started) on [Google Cloud](https://console.cloud.google.com/).
+It is designed as a foundation for building data processing pipelines with modern orchestration and data processing tools.

 ---